ICPRplshelp/UofT-Enrollment-Tracker/README.md

 This site does not update in realtime.
 The intention of this repository is to display enrollment data and contains no functionality that captures enrollment data.

+## Self-hosting

+In `src/app/crsgetter.service.ts`, set `crsPath` to be the lead URL to where all the timing information can be found.
+It must have a trailing slash.

+For example: `${this.crsPath}20249/CSC110Y1F.json` should link to that corresponding file.